sadieleob/solo-blog-flux/README.md

 # -------------------------------------------------------
   virtualHost:
 ```
 Note: Leave the rest of the file as is.
+We'll be returning to this file a couple of times to remove the comments when need be.

 Now all we need to do is commit the change to Github and wait for Fluxcd to reconsile the change.